-When using the 2021 office visit guidelines, is the problem an an acute, uncomplicated illness or an acute illness with systemic symptoms?
+When using the E/M guidelines, is the problem an an acute, uncomplicated illness or an acute illness with systemic symptoms?

-Let’s start with the CPT definitions, on page 14 of the 2022 CPT® Professional edition.
+Let’s start with the CPT definitions, from the CPT® Professional edition.

 |Acute, uncomplicated illness||Acute illness with systemic symptoms|

 |From CPT®: A recent or new short-term problem with low risk of morbidity for which treatment is considered.
 There is little to no risk of mortality with treatment, and full recovery without functional impairment is expected.
 A problem that is normally self-limited or minor, but is not resolving consistent with a definite and prescribed course is an acute uncomplicated illness||From CPT®: An illness that causes systemic symptoms and has a high risk of morbidity without treatment.
 For systemic general symptoms such as fever, body aches or fatigue in a minor illness that may be treated to alleviate symptoms, shorten the course of illness or to prevent complications, see the definitions for ‘self-limited or minor’ or ‘acute, uncomplicated.’
 Systemic symptoms may not be general, but may be single system.|

 |From CPT®: Examples may include cystitis, allergic rhinitis, or a simple sprain.||From CPT®: Examples may include pyelonephritis, pneumonitis, or colitis.|